wearefrank/ladybug/CONTRIBUTING.md

 The Ladybug backend project has a GitHub Actions job to trigger the ladybug-frontend test.
 After pushing something on the ladybug backend project, please navigate to the ladybug-frontend GitHub Actions runs to check whether the ladybug-frontend still works with the backend change.

 Test ladybug-ff-cypress-test is automatically triggered when a new build of the Frank!Framework is written to Nexus.
 It is wise to regularly check the GitHub Actions results of ladybug-ff-cypress-test to check whether Ladybug still cooperates correctly with the Frank!Framework.

+# Guidelines for code quality

+The GitHub Actions code has many steps that are executed conditionally.
+This is easier to read when the keys within each step have a fixed sequence.
+The sequence is:

+* name
+* if
+* working-directory
+* run or uses

+The tests of ladybug-ff-cypress-test produce information that you can use to check the test code.
+Look at the videos produced by the tests.